iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

   shift            unitless phase shift for waveform            NA        float
 ================= ========================================= =========== ==========

-The parameters are set in the Rodeostat's firmware using the :meth:`~potentiostat.Potentiostat.set_param` method and are passed as a dictionary.
+The parameters can be set in the Rodeostat's firmware using the :meth:`~potentiostat.Potentiostat.set_param` method and are passed as a dictionary.
 An example dictionary containing the parameters for the cyclic voltammetry is shown below.